Taking a driving test in your own car

 • A working passenger seatbelt, and a fixed head restraint for the examiner.
 You will not be allowed to take your test if your car has a slip-on head restraint instead of a proper head restraint.

-If the car does not meet these requirements, you will not be able to take the driving test, and you will have to book a new test date.
+If the car does not meet these driving test car requirements, you will not be able to take the driving test, and you will have to book a new test date.

 What about other car features?